Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: The Role of the Orbital Space

 \section{The Role of the Orbital Space}

 The idea that the weight of the reference function in an approximate CI calculation could be used as an indication of multireference character is an old one, but it was also observed long ago that due to the bias of canonical orbitals towards the reference (HF) state, it is of limited use\cite{lee1989theoretical}.
 Furthermore, it was also suggested that such CI calculations should be complete within at least an active space for this metric to be of use\cite{jiang2012multireference}.
 In that case, the leading CAS coefficient in the basis of natural orbitals using determinants or CSFs was found to be a sensible metric\cite{sears2008assessing1,sears2008assessing2}.
 The role of the orbital space has been discussed in connection to most approaches discussed in this perspective\cite{jiang2012multireference,cremer2001density,henderson2014seniority,ding2022quantum,stein2017measuring}, and orbital localization techniques form a part of practical DMRG\cite{olivares2015ab} calculations as well as reducing the complexity of CAS\cite{pandharkar2022localized} calculations.
 Within the DMRG context, orbital optimization techniques have been recently suggested as a means of reducing the multireference character of the wavefunction\cite{mate2022compressing}.
-The example given below will remain within a more traditional CAS/FCI context.
+A similar result has been observed in SCI methods, where orbital optimization leads to a more rapid convergence to the FCI solution\cite{smith2017}.
+The recent work of Li Manni and co-workers on GUGA based FCIQMC\cite{li2020compression,manni2021modeling,li2021resolution} and its application as a stochastic CASCI solver\cite{dobrautz2021spin} shed even more light on the role of the orbital space.
+This methodology has the following features relevant for the current discussion: a) using GUGA to calculate spin-adapted basis states efficiently; b) using a unitary orbital transformation to compress the wavefunction expansion; c) the combined use of unitary and symmetric group approaches means that the ordering of orbitals also affects the complexity of the wavefunction.
+The technique has been used to reduce the number of CSFs expected from the exponentially scaling combinatorial formula to a small number of CSFs, sometimes only a single one\cite{li2021resolution}.
+Moreover, not only is the wavefunction more compact, but the Hamiltonian assumes a convenient block-diagonal form that allows for the selective targeting of excited states\cite{li2021resolution}.
+Interestingly, it was also found that the best orbital ordering for a spin-adapted CSF is not identical to the best site-ordering in the DMRG sense\cite{dobrautz2022combined}.
+More recent work has also attempted to place the orbital ordering process on a more systematic basis exploiting the commutation properties of cumulative spin operators and the Hamiltonian\cite{li2022resolution}.
+Here, the role of the orbital space will be illustrated via a simple example that will remain within a more traditional CAS/FCI context.

 In this perspective, we are concerned with the \emph{a posteriori} characterization of states rather than finding an \emph{a priori} indicator of multireference character, and hence we will assume that an FCI solution is available.
 We will illustrate the role of orbital spaces by considering the H$_2$ bond dissociation problem using canonical and localized orbitals\cite{pipek1989fast}.
 We will define the multireference character $M$ as